-U.S. Border Patrol, Mexican Authorities Search Rio Grande River For Missing 2-Year-Old
+U.S. Border Patrol, Mexican Authorities Search Rio Grande For Missing 2-Year-Old

 Del Rio Sector Border Patrol agents lead search for missing 2-year-old Haitian girl in Rio Grande River.
 More info: https://t.co/pzNHWJyRs6 #USBP #CBP pic.twitter.com/II7JNZP7Y3— CBP South Texas (@CBPSouthTexas) July 2, 2019

-U.S. Customs and Border Protection says Border Patrol agents stopped an adult woman from Haiti late Monday after she crossed the border from Mexico, and that she told them she had lost her 2-year-old daughter while crossing the river.
+U.S. Customs and Border Protection says Border Patrol agents stopped an adult woman from Haiti late Monday after she crossed the border from Mexico and that she told them she had lost her 2-year-old daughter while crossing the river.
 The child is a Brazilian national.

 Agents began searching the river Monday night with help from law enforcement in neighboring Ciudad Acuña, Mexico.
 Searchers have since added a dive team, a remote-controlled submersible and boats from both the U.S. and Mexico.